Our Story

 Beyond Siskins

-With SWM's support, we have branched out into a number of areas we are passionate about.
-Firstly, we have implemented an Environmental Education Curriculum in 16 village schools.
+Firstly, we have implemented an Environmental Education Curriculum in 17 communities.
 This seeks to encourage a love and understanding of the natural world in all young people, and foster an appreciation of the responsibility each of us have to take care of it.
-This led to Traditional Knowledge classes in12 communities where young people learn the skills of their elders.
+This led to Traditional Knowledge classes in14 communities where young people learn the skills of their elders.

-Now, we are working with Sand Creek Village on a Yellow Spotted River Turtle research project.
+We are also working with Sand Creek Village on a Yellow Spotted River Turtle research project.
 This species is so loved as a food source that it is now in decline in the Rupununi.
 Since we started working together, the community has drastically reduced consumption of turtles and turtle eggs.
 Together we have started an annual turtle festival and released almost 1800 turtle hatchlings back into the wild!

 Not only that, but we are working to protect the critically endangered Hoary-Throated Spinetails and Rio Branco Antbirds.
 We are researching the way indigenous people use fire and how this affects the landscape.
 And now we have started research into an uncatalogued species of wild rabbit!